ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

 !!! note

-    Run `composer run post-update-cmd` which installs your JavaScript translations by using `BazingaJsTranslationBundle`, and clears the cache of the default Siteaccess.
+    Run `composer run post-update-cmd` which installs your JavaScript translations by using `BazingaJsTranslationBundle`, and clears the cache of the default SiteAccess.

     Run `php bin/console cache:clear --siteaccess=admin` to clear the back office cache.
     You may need to replace `admin` with the back office's SiteAccess name used in your installation.